-- 28.1 Swiss law will apply exclusively.
-The provisions of the United Nations Convention on Contracts for the International Sale of Goods of 11 April 1980 (Vienna Convention) shall not apply. - 28.2 The sole place of jurisdiction is Bern.
+- 28.1 Swiss law shall be exclusively applicable.
+The provisions of the United Nations Convention on the International Sale of Goods of 11 April 1980 (Vienna Sales Convention) shall not apply. - 28.2 The sole place of jurisdiction is Bern.